jupyterlab/jupyterlab/docs/source/developer/ui_helpers.rst

 '''''''''''''''

 Helper functions to show a message to the user are available in the ``apputils`` package.
-Those dialog return a ``Promise`` resolving when the user dismisses the dialog.
+These dialogs return a ``Promise`` resolving when the user dismisses the dialog.

-There are one helper:
+There is one helper:

 * ``showErrorMessage`` : show an error message dialog.